I - 127 : A Secret Persian - Carthage Alliance?

 Simeon Netchev's Map of Achaemenid Empire at the Time of Darius the Great in 500 BC

-One of his maps made me wonder why Persia never conquered Crete even though it was controlled by Dorians – the very same people who fought them in Rhodes or in the Thermopylae (Spartans).
+One of his maps made me wonder why Persia never conquered Crete even though it was inhabited by Dorians – the very people who fought them in Rhodes or in the Thermopylae (Spartans).
 But the Dorian towns on Crete stayed neutral during the Persian wars.
 There was thus no need for an invasion as in Rhodes.
 But why were they neutral in the first place?

 Phoenician Settlers with their colonies dominated the Mediterranean already in 800 BC